-A third party offering compensation services will most likely have an extensive library of reliable, well established surveys covering a number of industries, geographic locations, and revenue sizes in addition to tools that help accurately analyze the data.
-Our other compensation tools easily allows us to compile the data from multiple sources and focus on the benchmarking and analysis instead of the formulas in an excel spreadsheet that often times lead to errors in the analysis.
+A third party offering compensation services will most likely have an extensive library of reliable, well-established surveys covering a number of industries, geographic locations, and revenue sizes in addition to tools that help accurately analyze the data.
+Our other compensation tools easily allow us to compile the data from multiple sources and focus on the benchmarking and analysis instead of the formulas in an excel spreadsheet that often times lead to errors in the analysis.

 Lack of Organizational Knowledge:

 Now the con to using a third party to do your benchmarking is that, as someone external to your organization, I do not know what your employees really do and how they interact with each other.
 I would rely on the job descriptions you provide me, an org chart, and other information you give me to conduct the benchmarking.
 No matter how good our tools are if we don’t know what the job really entails we cannot accurately benchmark your jobs.
 I usually ask my clients to approve the survey matches before I finalize the analysis.
 I want my clients to be comfortable with the way we match their jobs so they are sure the end product, what they are paying for, is useful.
 So make sure your job descriptions are up to date before engaging a third party to do the benchmarking.
 Of course, if you need help with your job descriptions, third parties, like Helios, can help with that too.